pipegalera/mojombo.github.io/courses/_posts/MLOps specialization - Machine Learning Engineering for Production/2022-08-02-Introduction.md

 ## The Machine Learning Project Life cycle

-Beyond building the model, there are several aspects that determine the success of a machine learning in production/
+Beyond building the model, there are several aspects that determine the success of a machine learning in production.

 ![](/images/MLOps_specialization/pic1.png)